Qing dynasty: Claiming the Mandate of Heaven

 Hong Taiji died suddenly in September 1643.
-As the Jurchens had traditionally "elected" their leader through a council of nobles, the Qing state did not have a clear succession system.
+As Jurchen leaders were chosen by a council of nobles, there was no clear successor.
 The leading contenders for power were Hong Taiji's oldest son Hooge and Hong Taiji's half brother Dorgon.
 A compromise installed Hong Taiji's five-year-old son, Fulin, as the Shunzhi Emperor, with Dorgon as regent and de facto leader of the Manchu nation.

-Meanwhile, Ming government officials fought against each other, against fiscal collapse, and against a series of peasant rebellions.
-They were unable to capitalise on the Manchu succession dispute and the presence of a minor as emperor.
-In April 1644, the capital, Beijing, was sacked by a coalition of rebel forces led by Li Zicheng, a former minor Ming official, who established a short-lived Shun dynasty.
-The last Ming ruler, the Chongzhen Emperor, committed suicide when the city fell to the rebels, marking the official end of the dynasty.
+Meanwhile, Ming government officials fought against fiscal collapse, against each other, and against a series of peasant rebellions.
+They were unable to capitalise on the Manchu succession dispute and the resulting boy emperor.
+In April 1644, Beijing was sacked by a contentious rebel coalition led by Li Zicheng, a former minor Ming official, who established a short-lived Shun dynasty.
+The last Ming ruler, the Chongzhen Emperor, committed suicide when the city fell to the rebels, marking the effective end of the dynasty.

-Li Zicheng then led rebel forces numbering some 200,000 to confront Wu Sangui, at Shanhai Pass, a key pass of the Great Wall, which defended the capital.
-Wu Sangui, caught between a Chinese rebel army twice his size and a foreign enemy he had fought for years, cast his lot with the familiar Manchus.
-Wu Sangui may have been influenced by Li Zicheng's mistreatment of wealthy and cultured officials, including Li's own family; it was said that Li took Wu's concubine Chen Yuanyuan for himself.
-Wu and Dorgon allied in the name of avenging the death of the Chongzhen Emperor.
-Together, the two former enemies met and defeated Li Zicheng's rebel forces in battle on May 27, 1644.
+Li Zicheng then led rebel forces numbering some 200,000 to confront Ming general Wu Sangui, stationed at Shanhai Pass of the Great Wall to defend the capital against the approaching Manchu-led armies.
+Wu, to survive, had to ally with one of his adversaries against the other; one was a Han Chinese peasant army twice his size, but he chose the other.
+Wu may have resented Li Zicheng's attack on officials and the social order; Li had taken Wu's father hostage and it was said that Li took Wu's concubine for himself.
+On the other hand, the Manchus had adopted a Chinese-style form of government and promised stability.
+Wu and Dorgon allied to defeat Li Zicheng in the Battle of Shanhai Pass on 27 May 1644.

 The newly allied armies captured Beijing on 6 June.
-The Shunzhi Emperor was invested as the "Son of Heaven" on 30 October.
-The Manchus, who had positioned themselves as political heirs to the Ming emperor by defeating Li Zicheng, completed the symbolic transition by holding a formal funeral for the Chongzhen Emperor.
-However, conquering the rest of China Proper took another seventeen years of battling Ming loyalists, pretenders and rebels.
-The last Ming pretender, Prince Gui, sought refuge with the King of Burma, Pindale Min, but was turned over to a Qing expeditionary army commanded by Wu Sangui, who had him brought back to Yunnan province and executed in early 1662.
+The Shunzhi Emperor was invested as the "Son of Heaven" on 30 October 1644.
+The Manchus, who had positioned themselves as political heirs to the Ming, held a formal funeral for the Chongzhen Emperor.
+However, completing the conquest of China proper took another seventeen years of battling Ming loyalists, pretenders and rebels.
+The last Ming pretender, Prince Gui, sought refuge with Pindale Min, the king of Burma, but was turned over to a Qing expeditionary army commanded by Wu Sangui, who had him brought back to Yunnan and executed in early 1662.